Nothing beats escaping into a good fantasy romance. These 17 LGBTQ+ Fantasy Romance books will transport you to another world.

 Here are the best LGBTQ+ Fantasy Romance books.

-These are the LGBTQ+ Fantasy Romance books I REALLY recommend.
+These are the queer Fantasy Romance books I REALLY recommend.

 1. Song of Achilles by Madeline Miller

-But I wasn't personally a fan.
-Please don't hate me!
+The problem is I wasn’t personally a fan.

-Song of Achilles is a Greek Mythology retelling.
-It focuses on the heart-breaking romance between Achilles and Patroclus.
+This Greek Mythology retelling focuses on the heart-breaking romance between Achilles and Patroclus.
 Likewise, the ending will devastate you.

 While Patroclus is an awkward young prince exiled from his homeland.